 which he repeated, in the same shrill quavering notes, again and again, until a violent fit of coughing obliged him to desist, and to pursue in silence, the occupation upon which he was engaged.

 This occupation was, to take down from the shelves of a worm-eaten wardrobe a quantity of frouzy garments, one by one; to subject each to a careful and minute inspection by holding it up against the light, and after folding it with great exactness, to lay it on one or other of two little heaps beside him.
 He never took two articles of clothing out together, but always brought them forth, singly, and never failed to shut the wardrobe door, and turn the key, between each visit to its shelves.

-‘The snuff-coloured suit,’ said Arthur Gride, surveying a threadbare coat.
-‘Did I look well in snuff-colour?
+‘The snuff-colored suit,’ said Arthur Gride, surveying a threadbare coat.
+‘Did I look well in snuff-color?
 Let me think.’